-We can’t leave out these two important tools in the sea of google products.
-While participation in the Google for Nonprofits program doesn’t get you anything extra in the program they are still very import programs that you should use every day, regardless if you are in the Google for Nonprofits program or not.
+We can’t leave out these two important tools in the sea of Google products.
+While participation in the Google for Nonprofits program doesn’t get you anything extra in the program, they are still very important programs that you should use every day, regardless if you are in the Google for Nonprofits program or not.

 Finally, the best part, how do you apply for this wonderful program?

-It actually quite simple, you simply click on the Join the Progam button, then read all of the requirements on the next page.
+It's actually quite simple, you simply click on the Join the Program button, then read all of the requirements on the next page.
 It’s probably a good idea to read pretty much everything on this page.

 After that, you click on the Apply for Google for Nonprofits and fill out the information page and go from there.